 Possession or use of dangerous drugs is considered a felony in Arizona.
 While the classification of what constitutes a dangerous drug can be subjective, a felony charge usually concerns narcotics (not including marijuana).
 Todd Coolidge of Coolidge Law, located in Gilbert Arizona, has more than twenty-five years of experience in the state’s criminal courts.
 If you’ve been charged with a felony of any kind, his knowledge of the law and his skill will prove invaluable in building a strong case for your defense.

 Types of Dangerous Drugs

-While all drug use comes with the risk of danger to the user, there are certain drugs that are considered especially dangerous due to the devastating and violent results of their use.
+While all drug use comes with a risk of being hazardous for the user, certain drugs are considered especially dangerous because of the violent effects that can occur as a result of their use.
 These are classified as:

 - Anabolic steroids, including testosterone

 - Hallucinogenic substances, such as acid and mescaline

 Severe repercussions can occur from the use of these types of drugs, including temporary or permanent psychological damage.

 Prohibition of Dangerous Drugs